 implicitly inserted at the beginning of every other arm of the core, so they all

-is called, the associated Hoon is evaluated in its place, similar to lazy evaluation except it is re-evaluated whenever needed.
+have access to them.
+Each time a name in a +* is called, the associated Hoon is evaluated in its place, similar to lazy evaluation except it is re-evaluated whenever needed.
 See the tistar reference for more information on deferred expressions.

 A virtual arm in an agent often looks something like this: